Back to Blog

 Featured image for “Exploring an Evidence-Based Diversity and Inclusion Strategy”

-It goes without saying that a great deal of time has been afforded to discussing the outputs and consequences of diversity and inclusion strategies.
+It goes without saying that a great deal of time has been afforded to discussing the outputs and consequences of a diversity and inclusion strategy.
 I find it interesting, however, that in my experience what is often called into question is the precise fundamental need for such strategies.
 I’ve seen it many times: professionals feeling that it is not always clear why such strategies are needed, and silently struggling to understand how they translate to tangible benefits for an organisation.
 Yet the fundamental key to an efficient D&I strategy – and all planning activities in business – is to approach the design of strategies first and foremost with a clear idea of their necessity, by first exploring the why.

 Diversity Atlas dashboard